wkirby-212/Touch-Control-Dock/README.md

 When filtering is ON:
 - The UI shows only the groups you selected
-  (designed for clean cast-only tablet views).
+  (designed for clean cast-only Touch Panel views).

 ### Scene Collections & Profiles
 Dropdowns to switch: